sparisi/gym_minatar/README.md

 ## Observations
 Below are some example of both default and pixels observations to better understand how speed and trail are encoded.
-To have a better understanding of the observation channels, play around with the games.
+To see all observation channels, run the following code with the game you want.

 ```python
 import gymnasium